semacu/20181003_Intro_git_GitHub/README.md

 ### Markdown

 GitHub uses Markdown for text edition, a language with plain text formatting syntax, to render pages online.
-Examples of Markdown syntax are [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
+Some examples of Markdown syntax are available [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).